top of page

 OK, it's confusing!
 So let's track those trackers.
 How do they work and what do I need?

 Some trackers use just Bluetooth, others GPS, or both.
-Others use the Apple air tag network, which runs on low-energy blue tooth from nearby Apple devices, plus the ‘Find My’ app.
-These don’t tend to be sold for dog tracking, but get used anyway by people that find they do work for them, in their location.
+Others use the Apple and or Google crowdsourced Bluetooth networks, which run on low-energy blue tooth from nearby compatible devices, plus the ‘Find My’ app.
+AirTag isn't sold for dog tracking, and they warn against it but if Milo had worn one - he would have been found, and they get used anyway by people that find they do work for them, in their location.

 Some are cheap to buy, especially Bluetooth-only trackers, but have a subscription fee, others are free to use once you’ve bought them.
 You will find plenty of reviews online, but we’re here to clarify what each type offers.